karlo2021/web-app-with-mern/README.md

   ...
 ```

-Note that the script type text/babel continues to be needed, since the JSX compilation happens in the browser using the Babel library
+Note that the script type text/babel continues to be needed, since the JSX compilation happens in the browser using the Babel library.

-point your browser to [localhoost:3000](http://localhost:3000), you should see the same Hello World message.
+Point your browser to [localhoost:3000](http://localhost:3000), you should see the same Hello World message.
 But we have only separated the files; we
 have not moved the transform to build time.